 Regular meetings with your supervisor are important, especially during the early stages when it is important to check that what you are doing is indeed what is required.
 If you want to contact your supervisor outside a regular meeting time, leave a message arranging a time to meet.
-Pre-arranged consultations are often more effective.
-Contact details are on the School website: http://www.engineering.unsw.edu.au/electrical-engineering/academic-staff-list
+Pre-arranged consultations are often more effective, check contact details on the School website.